Swivel gun: Use

-In the later portions of the Ming dynasty (mid 16th century onward) it appears that these type of guns were the most common and numerous type of artillery used by the Ming forces. a great deal of variation of such cannons were produced, and it appeared in pretty much all of the conflicts of this time, including the Imjin War.
-Until the introduction of heavy Dutch cannons in the early 17th century, there were even attempts by the Ming to make large heavy versions of such guns.
+In the later portions of the Ming dynasty (mid 16th century onward) it appears that these type of guns were the most common and numerous type of artillery used by the Ming forces.
+A great many variants of such cannons were produced, and we used in nearly all of the conflicts of this time, including the Imjin War.
+Until the introduction of heavy Dutch cannons in the early 17th century, there were even attempts by the Ming to make large, heavy versions of such guns.

 Other countries also used swivel guns.
-In Bali, such a gun was found in the possession of the Raja of Badung, and is now located in the Bali Museum.
-Numerous such guns were also used in Northern Africa by Algerian rebels in their resistance to French forces.
+In Bali, such a gun was found in the possession of the Raja of Badung, and is now in the Bali Museum.
+Many such guns were also used in Northern Africa by Algerian rebels in their resistance to French forces.

 Breech-loading swivel guns were also used extensively in Southeast Asia as early as the 16th century, apparently even before the arrival of the Portuguese and Spanish there, and continued to be in use as a preferred anti-personnel weapon as late as the 20th century.
 The Americans fought Moros equipped with breech-loading swivel guns in the Philippines in 1904.
-In early 20th century, Chinese junks were armed with old-fashioned swivel guns, both muzzleloader and breechloader.
-The breech-loading guns were called "breech loading culverin" by Cardwell, they were 8 ft long with 1-2 in bore.
-These guns were fired using percussion cap mechanism.
+In the early 20th century, Chinese junks were armed with old-fashioned swivel guns, both muzzle-and breech-loading.
+The breech-loading guns were called "breech loading culverin" by Cardwell; they were 8 ft long with 1-2 in bore.
+These guns were fired using a percussion cap mechanism.
 Dyer c.
 1930 noted the use of cannon by Makassan trepanger in Northern Australia, in particular the bronze breechloader with 2 in bore.

 Steel rifled breech-loading swivel guns are known which were manufactured by the United States towards the end of the 19th century, and used in colonial theaters such as in Madagascar.

 Configuration

 Swivel guns are among the smallest types of cannon, typically measuring less than 1 m long and with a bore diameter of up to 3.8 cm.
 They can fire a variety of ammunition but were generally used to fire grapeshot and small caliber round shot.
 They were aimed using a wooden or metal handle similar to a broom handle, attached to the breech of the weapon.

-Most swivel guns were muzzleloaders, but there were some breech-loading swivel guns as early as the 1410, making them among the first such examples of this type of weapon (see berços).
-Breech-loading swivel guns had a breech shaped like a beer mug, which the gunner would take by the handle and insert into the body of the swivel gun with the breech's opening facing forwards.
-The gunpowder and projectiles were loaded into the breech before it was inserted into the gun.
-If a number of breeches were prepared beforehand, the gunner could maintain a high rate of fire for a brief period simply by swapping out the used breech and replacing it with a freshly loaded one.
+Most swivel guns were muzzleloaders, but there were some breech-loading swivel guns as early as 1410, making them among the first such examples of this type of weapon (see berços).
+Breech-loading swivel guns had a breech shaped like a beer mug with a handle; it was completely removed from the gun to load it with gunpowder and projectiles, then reinserted with its opening facing forwards.
+If a number of breeches were prepared by loading them beforehand, the gunner could maintain a high rate of fire for a brief period by using each of the loaded breeches in turn, rather than pausing after every shot to refill the same one.